pro7357/chatpaste/README.md

 4. Click on the ChatPaste icon in your Chrome toolbar.
 All chats will be printout to terminal.

 ### Live chats
-Live log printout the chats to terminal as soon as the chat fully posted.
+Live printout chat to terminal as soon as the chat posted.

 1. Edit the title of chat conversation, add `[token]`
 2. Open terminal, set environment variable:
 - `export WEBPASTE_TOKEN=token`